tomarabhishek1911/assignment-sparklehood/README.md

 3. run it in VS code
 4. enter in the assignment-sparklehood folder using command cd assignment-sparklehood
-5. the install npm
+5. then to install the npm using command npm install
-   npm install
-6.
+6. then run the project using command npm run dev